Electro (Marvel Comics): Max Dillon

 Sometime after Spider-Man regains his body, Electro comes into the Bar With No Name and is introduced to the Hobgoblin's servants by his friend and bartender, Deke.
 The villains start joking about the gloomy Electro.
 One mentions how Thor launched him into space, another about how "Spider-Man" made him part of the Superior Six, and yet another about how Electro was taken out by the Punisher, despite the latter's lack of powers.
 Electro gets angry and starts sparking, but the bartender gets the situation under control by commenting on how bad the Punisher is and with compliments like breaking so many villains out of the Raft, which earned him the respect of Crossbones and Count Nefaria.
 This does not stop the others, however.
-Determined to get respect, Electro heads back over to the Raft, ready for another breakout despite the Green Goblin having done the same just recently and the fact that it was re-christened as Spider-Island II.
+Determined to get respect, Electro heads back over to the Raft, ready for another breakout despite the Green Goblin having done the same just recently and the fact that it was re-christened as Spider-Island.
 Electro sends a blot of electricity around, but it grows excessively big and he cannot turn it off.
 He finally exhausts all of his power but when this happens, he passes out and many of the villains he tried to break out are now dead.
 Vowing revenge, Electro soon realizes what caused this to happen to him: experiments conducted by "Spider-Man".

 Electro later visits his friend, Francine Frye, and keeps his distance because of his uncontrollable powers.
 Francine starts to kiss Electro, only to end up dying from electrocution.
-At Peter Parker's behest, Parker Industries is testing out an anti-Electro netting that can capture Electro.
-Electro is later seen with Black Cat when they raid Eel's hideout where Electro defeats Eel.
-Electro and Black Cat later crash the meeting between Mister Negative and Phil Urich (who is leading the remnants of the Goblin Underground as the self-proclaimed Goblin King) where they throw Eel's body into the area where the meeting is.
+Electro is later seen with Black Cat when they raid Eel's hideout, killing Eel.
+Electro and Black Cat later crash the meeting between Mister Negative and Phil Urich, throwing Eel's body into the meeting area.
 During Peter Parker's interview on the Fact Channel, Electro attacks the security team on the channel and the Black Cat arrives, announcing her demand that if Spider-Man does not show up in 15 minutes, Peter Parker will be dead.
 Electro complains about the plan but Black Cat stays determined that Spider-Man will show up, but then Silk arrives to confront them both, giving Peter the time to change into Spider-Man and jump into action, aiding Silk.
 As she battles against Electro and Spider-Man deals with Black Cat, J. Jonah Jameson remains on the channel forcing the cameraman to film the action.
-Electro fails to stop Silk, but the Black Cat redirects one of Electro's bolts into hitting Spider-Man, knocking him down in the process.
+Electro fails to stop Silk, but Black Cat redirects one of Electro's bolts into hitting Spider-Man, knocking him down in the process.